Exponentially slow thermalization and the robustness of Hilbert space fragmentation

-The action of $H_{\rm imp}$ at the chain end breaks the constraint by allowing the {\it last step} of the walk to be changed.
-This restores ergodicity, connecting the sectors to their nearest neighbors on one sublattice of $T_N$, in the manner shown in Fig.~\ref{fig:trees}~{a}.
+The action of $H_{\rm imp}$ at the chain end breaks the constraint by allowing the {\it last step} of the walk to be changed. \footnote{{Putting baths at {\it both} ends of the chain allows for both the first and last steps of the walk to be changed, resulting in a significantly more complicated graph structure.
+In the pair-flip model, this change is in fact significant enough to reduce the thermalization time to $t_{\rm th} = {\rm poly}(L)$; for other strongly-fragmented models $t_{\rm th}$ remains exponential in $L$.
+See Ref.~\cite{wang2025exponentially} for details.}} This restores ergodicity, connecting the sectors to their nearest neighbors on one sublattice of $T_N$, in the manner shown in Fig.~\ref{fig:trees}~{a}.
 We will refer to the graph $G_\mck$ of Krylov sectors so obtained as the {\it Krylov graph}.
 The dynamics thus induces a random walk on $G_\mck$, and for a system to thermalize, its wavefunction must spread out across the entirety of $G_\mck$ under the action of this walk.

 The tree structure of the Krylov graph suggests that this spreading is slow, since for a vertex of $T_N$ at depth $1<d<L$, there are $N-1$ ways of going ``out'' towards the boundary, but only one way of going ``in'' towards the center.
 This implies that a simple random walk on $T_N$ will have an ``outward'' bias with velocity $v_N=(N-1)/N-1/N = 1-2/N$, and suggests that the dynamics on $G_\mck$ will take exponentially long to overcome this bias and thermalize.
 However, this argument ignores the fact that the sectors increase exponentially in size as one moves towards the center of $G_\mck$, which introduces an opposing ``inward'' bias.
 Our main goal in the following will be to understand which one of these competing effects dominates.